EMODnet/emodnet.wfs/README.md

 You can extract layers directly from a `wfs` object using layer names.
 All layers are downloaded as `sf` objects and output as a list with a named element for each layer requested.
-The argument `reduce_layers = TRUE` stack all the layers in one single tibble, if possible (for instance if all column names are the same, otherwise it fails).
+The argument `simplify = TRUE` stack all the layers in one single tibble, if possible (for instance if all column names are the same, otherwise it fails).